maarten-pennings/Lego-Mindstorms/ms4/faq.md

 We can now do in REPL what we do in the lego app.

-But I'm still confused about the difference between `import hub` and `from mindstorms import MSHub`.
+Still confused about the difference between `import hub` and `from mindstorms import MSHub`.
+See the question "Why are there so many ways to do ... in Python?"

 ## Which files are in the Python filesystem?